aakengg/ITT440-TELNET/README.md

 ## How it works?

--Telnet uses port 23, which was designed specifically for local area networks -It helps to connect to a remote Linux computer
+- Telnet uses port 23, which was designed specifically for local area networks.
+- It helps to connect to a remote Linux computer.
--It run programs remotely and conduct administration -Telnet transfers the data in plain text while in SSH data is sent in encrypted format via a secure channel.
+- It run programs remotely and conduct administration.
+- Telnet transfers the data in plain text while in SSH data is sent in encrypted format via a secure channel.
--Comparing telnet vs ssh, ssh is more secure since it is encrypted communication
+- Comparing telnet vs ssh, ssh is more secure since it is encrypted communication.

 ## Test the connectivity while using Telnet

 - Referring to the code **telnet.py**, the purpose is to test the connectivity.
 - By using ping command, we can check if the Telnet is connected or not with google.
-- When the connection is established, the server replies will appear on the terminal
+- When the connection is established, the server replies will appear on the terminal.

 ## Simple socket programming in Python (ChatRoom Server)